How to Qualify Website Visitors Without a Form: A Step-by-Step Playbook

 That's not a form fill.
 That's a context card.
 It's everything a rep needs to walk into a first call and skip the "so tell me a bit about your situation" opener entirely.

 This structured output from a conversation is what's called an Agent Qualified Lead (AQL).
-For a deeper look at how AQLs differ from MQLs and why they convert at higher rates, see: [link to AQL post]
+For a deeper look at how AQLs differ from MQLs and why they convert at higher rates, see: What is an AQL?

 Here's where most teams lose the conversion even after getting the qualification right.
 The visitor is engaged, the qualification is complete, and then — the handoff breaks the moment.
 They get asked to fill in their email, or told someone will follow up, or redirected to a calendar link that requires them to start the process over.